 The Flexi crevice tool extends and flexes to clean awkward gaps, such as between cabinets and behind radiators.

-Help and support for all Dyson machines.
+Lifetime help and support for all Dyson owners.